natsuk4ze/serial/README.md

 # Serial - Useful tools by Midori Design Studio

-Downloaded images stored in the database by sequential number and converted to pdf.
+Download images stored in the database by sequential number and converted to pdf.

 *This is a personal project and there is no active maintenance.